acttos/acttos.github.io/_posts/2016-09-05-Code-Structures.md

 ![](/images/201609-code-structure/sastore-mvc-structure.png)

+See?
+The later one fits my taste much more.

-Now, let's see what is `MVC`:
+**Now, let's see what is `MVC`:**

 > *MVC* means *Model,View,Controller*, it is a design pattern of flow control or data control.

-> *MVC* is used widely in J2EE projects, the source codes in the *Model* layer response for the logic such as `database invoke,data cache`, the source codes in `Controller` response for the logic of `business logic control`, and the source codes in `View` response for the `user interface`.
+> *MVC* is used widely in J2EE projects, the source codes in the *Model* layer response for the logic such as `database invoking,cached data handling`, the source codes in `Controller` response for the logic of `business logic control`, and the source codes in `View` response for the `user interface`.

 *Role of Model, View, Controller:*